I can summarize my last post with a strong call to action:

-While you should start laying the foundation for measuring all 5 steps from day one, you don’t have to start optimizing all of them.
-That said, you should have definitely thought through all the steps and be able to state how (you think) you’re going to address each one (Customer Development Hypotheses).
-It is also critical to have had some customers travel through the entire conversion funnel first (Customer Validation) before starting any optimization.
-Lastly, for any optimization to be statistically meaningful, you will need to establish a few channels that drive just enough new users entering the top of the funnel (Acquisition).
-These could be either through free channels (blogs, seo) and/or paid channels (adwords, banners).
-Just don’t break the bank (not yet anyway).
+While you should start laying the foundation for measuring all five steps from day one, you don’t have to start optimizing all of them.
+That said, you should have thought through all the steps and be able to state how (you think) you will address each one (Customer Development Hypotheses).
+It is also critical to have some customers travel through the entire conversion funnel first (Customer Validation) before starting any optimization.
+Lastly, for any optimization to be statistically meaningful, you must establish a few channels that drive just enough new users to enter the top of the funnel (Acquisition).
+These could be either through free channels (blogs, SEO) and/or paid channels (Adwords, banners).
+Just don’t break the bank (not yet, anyway).

 1-Page Business Model

-For CloudFire, I am starting with 3 core metrics: Activation, Retention, and Revenue.
+For CloudFire, I am starting with three core metrics: Activation, Retention, and Revenue.
 Here’s my 1-page business model that summarizes my user types, conversion events, and priorities:

-Activation is really critical to measure as CloudFire is a downloaded product which creates more friction to overcome.
+Activation is critical to measure as CloudFire is a downloaded product, creating more friction to overcome.
 Retention is probably the most important metric for validating early traction and product/market fit.
-As I mentioned last time, Sean Ellis uses a 40% retention test to gauge product/market fit.
+As I mentioned, Sean Ellis uses a 40% retention test to gauge product/market fit.

-Some people advocate deferring Revenue to later but I believe getting people to keep paying for a product is the ultimate product/market validation.
-Since CloudFire is a premium service with no FREE plan, Retention and Revenue should follow each other quite closely.
-I believe that unless the end user isn’t the one ultimately paying, you have to charge from day one.
-You should already have asked the pricing question during Customer Discovery and should already have acquired a few paying customers from Customer Validation.
+Some advocate deferring Revenue to later, but I believe getting people to keep paying for a product is the ultimate product/market validation.
+Since CloudFire is a premium service with no FREE plan, Retention and Revenue should follow each other closely.
+Unless the end user isn’t ultimately paying, you must charge from day one.
+You should have already asked the pricing question during Customer Discovery and acquired a few paying customers from Customer Validation.
 Now it’s time to test if that pricing model will scale.

-Referrals, while probably the most critical channel for CloudFire adoption, will take a back seat to Activation and Retention for now.
+Referrals, while probably the most critical channel for CloudFire adoption, will take a back seat to Activation and Retention.
 People don’t refer products that don’t work or solve problems.
 You have to be remark-able first.